-I’ve taken advantage of this twice in the last 5 years for our two children, helping me maintain Velocity Gold status during periods of travel downtime.
+Point Hacks founder Keith took advantage of this benefit twice in the five years for his two children.
+It helped him maintain his Velocity Gold status during periods of travel downtime.

 Once the 6 months is over, you’ll be comped another 12 months of status to then requalify as usual.